Can You Make Yorkshire Puddings With Self Raising Flour

 How Do Yorkshire Puddings Rise?

 The secret to getting a Yorkshire pudding to rise is moisture and steam.
-Very much like popovers or cream puffs.

 All there is to Yorkshire pudding batter is eggs, plain flour, milk, and water.
 The eggs alone would make the batter quite moist, but the additional use of milk and a little water makes for a very wet Yorkshire pudding batter.

-It is because of this steaming method that self raising flour does not work for Yorkshire puddings.
+It is because of this steaming method that self-raising flour does not work for Yorkshire puddings.
 The two rising methods of the flour and the steam essentially cancel each other out, resulting in a very flat and sad Yorkshire pudding.

-Top Tips For Making Yorkshire Puddings Rise Better
+Tips For Helping Yorkshire Puddings Rise Better

 Resting the Batter